2020PB/police-brutality/reports/Washington.md

 ### Police damage vehicles supporting protesters | August 14th

-Police walk behind a line of cars driving slowly to protect protesters ahead of them.
+Police walk behind a line of cars driving slowly to protect protesters ahead of them near Broadway and Thomas.
 Police overtake the cars and an officer smashes the window of one.

 tags: abuse-of-power, property-destruction, protester

 id: wa-seattle-57

-geolocation:
+geolocation: 47.6210987,-122.3208649

 **Links**